 Your first dose of tamsulosin may make you feel dizzy or faint, or start sweating.
 Take your first dose at bedtime and remain lying down until these symptoms have completely passed.

 Tamsulosin can cause dizziness which may affect your ability to drive.
-Make sure your reactions are normal before you drive or use tools or machines.
+Make sure your reactions are normal before you drive and before you use tools or machines.

 |Type of medicine||An alpha-blocker|

 |Used for||Enlargement of the prostate gland in men|

 |Also called||Cositam®; Contiflo®; Diffundox®; Faramsil®; Flectone®; Flomax® Relief; Flomaxtra®; Pamsvax®; Petyme®; Pinexel®; Prosurin®; Tabphyn®; Tamfrex®; Tamurex®|

 Combination brands: Combodart® (this contains tamsulosin in combination with dutasteride); Vesomni® (this contains tamsulosin in combination with solifenacin)